cilix-lab/ubuntu-wrt/README.md

 ### 2.1.
 Get the ROOTFS
 You can download the ROOTFS from [here](https://www.mediafire.com/?ka2b0e6bwb7ssgc).

-Once you're done, extract the archive to an ext4 formatted USB thumb.
+Once it's done, extract the archive to an ext4 formatted USB thumb.
 Preferably, opt for a USB 3.0 thumb, since it will considerably improve the system's performance over USB 2.0.

 ### 2.2.
 Get the firmware
 First, get the firmware image from [here](https://www.mediafire.com/?lbkz95yn32r7ctd).

-Once you have that, just flash it to your router as you would with any other firmware image, according to your current firmware (stock, OpenWRT/LEDE, DD-WRT, etc.).
+Then, just flash it to your router as you would with any other firmware image, according to your current firmware (stock, OpenWRT/LEDE, DD-WRT, etc.).

 ### 2.3.
 Booting
 Just plug in the ROOTFS USB thumb, start your router up and enjoy!